Lessons from Rwanda: What Nairobi can learn from Kigali

 Efficient systems: A visit to the Rwanda Development Board (RDB) confirms what efficiency is all about.
 It takes only six hours to register a business and get an original certificate.

-Land registration: All land in Rwanda is digitally registered.
-Each land is registered with the names of the owner, who is identified with a unique IP number interlinked with the identification administration, RDB, Rwanda Revenue Authority among other bodies.
+Land registration: All land in Rwanda is digitally-registered.
+Each land is registered under the names of the owner, who is identified with a unique IP number interlinked with the identification administration, RDB, Rwanda Revenue Authority among other bodies.

 The land registration process starts from the village level after following a local verification procedure that is done by a village land administrator who knows the families well.